Why I Had to Escape a Fundamentalist Cult

 Whiteside, Elena S. (1972).
 The Way: Living in love.
 New Knoxville, OH: American Christian Press.

 Charlene L. Edge was a follower of The Way International, founded by Victor Paul Wierwille, and marketed as a biblical research, teaching, and fellowship ministry.
 It became one of the largest cults in America with about 40,000 followers.
 Her quest for truth began in Salisbury, Maryland, her hometown, when, feeling alienated from the Catholic Church, she turned to Protestant Evangelicalism.
 In college, she was drawn into the fundamentalism of The Way.
 Post-Way, she earned a bachelor’s degree in English from Rollins College and for years worked in the software industry.
 She is a poet and fiction writer.
 Her essay covering a bit of her Way experience was published in Shifting Gears: Small Startling Moments In and Out of the Classroom, Red Pepper Press.
 2004.
-Her book, Undertow: My Escape from the Fundamentalism and Cult Control of The Way International, is near publication.
-She is a member of ICSA. firstname.lastname@example.org, charleneedge.com
+Her book, Undertow: My Escape from the Fundamentalism and Cult Control of The Way International, is available from major booksellers. email@example.com, charleneedge.com